- British Values at Hednesford Valley High

 Consistent staff members adapt the curriculum for each type of learner.
 Students experience 1:1 and small group support to improve student outcomes and enable them to make clear progress.

 Life skills lessons take a primary role in the curriculum where students experience real life situations with topics such as road safety, hygiene and cooking.
-The students go out of school on a weekly basis accessing the local community.
+The students will have the opportunity to access the local community.
 Independent living skills are developed to promote confidence and resilience in our learners.

-Additional provision includes access to therapies such as rebound, phyzzie group, tac pac and the sensory room to support their learning and physical development.
+Additional provision includes access to therapies such as rebound, tac pac and the sensory room to support their learning and physical development.

-The sensory group will follow a curriculum of three lessons per day, focusing on literacy, numeracy and life skills.
+The sensory group will follow a curriculum of three lessons per day, focusing on literacy and numeracy in the morning and topic lessons in the afternoon which incorporates all other subjects.
 Students will be provided with continuous support where sensory diets, therapies and communication skills are paramount.
 Further areas of the curriculum include: Music, Rebound and Horticulture.

 The study group will also follow a sensory approach but with a focus on gaining accreditations.
 A broader curriculum will be provided to enable students to become well rounded learners with a range of skills.
 Accreditations will be gained through pre-entry, entry and entry level 1 AQA Unit Awards.
 Students will participate in 4 lessons per day.